as-iotex/ws_iot_sdk_arduino/NOTES.md

 - Adapted file structure to match my repo
-- TODO: Fix include paths in CMakeLists and files
 - TODO: Remove w3bstream related code from the SDK and into examples
+- KEYWORDS.txt
+- library.json
+- README